OpenNebula/docs/source/deployment/open_cloud_storage_setup/ceph_ds.rst

     $ ceph auth get client.libvirt -o ceph.client.libvirt.keyring

-* Altough RDB format 1 is supported it is strongly recommended to use Format 2.
+* Although RBD format 1 is supported it is strongly recommended to use Format 2.
 Check that ``ceph.conf`` includes:

 .. code::